juju/docs/src/en/clouds-k8s.md

 ## Storage theory and practical guides

-Page [Persistent storage and Kubernetes][charms-storage-k8s] explains how Juju works with Kubernetes storage.
+The [Persistent storage and Kubernetes][charms-storage-k8s] page provides the theory on how Juju works with Kubernetes storage.

 The following practical guides are available: